 EGFR Mutation Testing

-In normal cells, the binding of epidermal growth factor to its receptor on the cell surface is an important signal that promotes cell proliferation.
+In normal cells, binding of epidermal growth factor to its receptor on the cell surface is an important signal that can promote cell growth and proliferation.
 Certain mutations called "activating mutations" in the EGFR gene can result in excessive signaling for growth and uncontrolled proliferation of cancer cells.

 How is it used?

-An EGFR mutation test may be ordered by itself or as part of a series of tests that also includes KRAS and/or ALK mutation testing.
-Each of these tests may be used to help determine whether a person's lung cancer will respond to targeted therapy and which type will likely be of most benefit.
+An EGFR mutation test may be ordered by itself or as part of a panel (a series of tests to detect mutations in other genes such as KRAS, ALK and ROS1).
+Each of these tests may be used to help determine whether a person's lung cancer will respond to targeted therapy and which type will be of more benefit.

 When is it ordered?

-EGFR mutation testing is ordered when an individual has been diagnosed with non-small cell lung cancer, especially adenocarcinoma, and the person is a candidate for treatment with an EGFR inhibitor.
+EGFR mutation testing is ordered after an individual has been diagnosed with non-small cell lung cancer, especially adenocarcinoma.

 What does the test result mean?